arun-ks/KTM/README.md

 This uses
 - [GTFS Static data from data.gov.my](https://developer.data.gov.my/realtime-api/gtfs-static) for train schedule.
 - [GTFS Realtime data](https://documenter.getpostman.com/view/40279048/2sAYBd67bZ) provided by [MTREC](https://www.mtrec.name.my/api.html) to show realtime train locations.
 - [Leaflet](https://leafletjs.com/) for interactive maps & jQuery for handling API requests.
+- [KTM Komuter](https://www.ktmb.com.my/Komuter.html) is used to check periodically for updates

 The page was inspired by [https://go.navig.me/my/ktmb](https://go.navig.me/my/ktmb) which is very comprehensive, and thus too generic to be of any use.
 Hence, the need for this tool.